HouraiTeahouse/HouraiNetworking/README.md

 Steam and Discord, now some of the largest companies in PC gaming, offer free access their relay networks to developers willing to integrate with their
 systems: allowing for more consistent netplay experience in exchange for some vendor lock-in.
-One of the goals of HouraiNetworking is to help allievate that vendor lock-in by abstracting platform level differences away.
+One of the goals of HouraiNetworking is to help alleviate that vendor lock-in by abstracting platform level differences away.

 One other benefit to these solutions is use of relay services often incorproates